eclipse-iceoryx/iceoryx/doc/error-handling.md

 }
 ```
 Note that in the case of nullptr checks it is also an option to use references in arguments (or **not_null** if it is supposed to be stored since references are not copyable).
 It should be considered that not_null incurs a runtime cost, which may be undesirable.
 When Expects and Ensures are implemented to leave no trace in Release Mode, we do not incur a runtime cost using them.
-For this reason it is advised to use them to document and verify assumptions where appropriate.
+For this reason, it is advised to use them to document and verify assumptions where appropriate.

 ## cxx::expected
 This example checks the arguments and if they are valid proceeds to compute a result and returns it.